GRACE UNVEILED, #14, “Revelation Grace” | Jim Hammond

 Recap

 Pastor Jim shared the 14th installment of his series on the book of Romans, entitled “Grace Unveiled.”
-Revelation 5:3 was the text for the message: “And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character; and character, hope.”
+Romans 5:3 was the text for the message: “And not only that, but we also glory in tribulations, knowing that tribulation produces perseverance; and perseverance, character; and character, hope.”
 It goes against our flesh nature, but this verse is telling us to jump for joy when you experience tribulation.
 Pastor Jim goes on to explain why!

 Dive Deeper